notifo-io/sdk-xamarin/docs/configure-notifo-app.md

 ![Firebase Service Account Details](media/firebase-service-account-details.png)

 ### **2. Add Firebase Project ID, and Service Account Details to Notifo**
-In Notifo go to More -> Settings and paste your Project ID and Service Account Details in the appropriate fields and click Save.
+In Notifo go to More -> Integrations -> Firebase and paste your Project ID and Credentials in the appropriate fields and click Save.

 ![Notifo Firebase Settings](media/notifo-settings.png)